tontini-dev/kahoot-pokemon-app/README.md

 # Kahoot!
 Frontend Challenge – Pokémon App

 This project is a submission for the Kahoot!
 Senior Frontend Developer challenge.
-It is a simple, responsive Pokémon listing app built using **Angular + TypeScript**, following all the challenge requirements.
+It is a responsive Pokémon listing app built using **Angular + TypeScript**, following all the challenge requirements and going a bit beyond to showcase thoughtful UX and frontend logic.

 ## 🔍 Features

-- ✅ Lists 10 Pokémons (alphabetically sorted)
+- ✅ Lists 10 Pokémons initially (alphabetically sorted)
+- ✅ Load more Pokémons on demand (pagination-like experience)
+- ✅ Click on any Pokémon to see a detailed view
-- ✅ Detailed page with at least 3 extra pieces of info (height, weight, types)
+- ✅ Detailed view shows image + height, weight, and types
-- ✅ Official Pokémon image included
+- ✅ "Back" button for smooth navigation from detail view
-- ✅ Responsive and styled without any CSS framework (SCSS only)
+- ✅ Responsive design and styled with **SCSS only** (no CSS frameworks)
-- ✅ Built entirely with TypeScript and modern Angular standalone components
+- ✅ Built entirely with TypeScript and **Angular standalone components**

 ## 🧑‍💻 Tech Stack